FelipeBudinich/fun.voyage/content/Code/ig.WebFont.md

 ### .cssFont

-The computed CSS font string (e.g., `'20px MyFont'`).
+The computed CSS font string used for rendering (e.g., `'bold 20px MyFont'`).

 ### .family

-The font family name.
+The font family name used in the CSS font string.

 ### .letterSpacing

-Spacing between individual letters.
+Additional spacing between individual letters in pixels.
 Default is `0`.

 ### .lineSpacing

-Spacing between lines of text.
+Additional spacing between lines of text in pixels.
 Default is `0`.

 ### .outline

-Outline color.
+Outline color used when rendering text.
 Default is `null` (no outline).

 ### .outlineWidth

-Outline thickness in pixels.
+Thickness of the outline in pixels.
 Default is `2`.

+### .size

+Font size in pixels.
+Default is `20`.

+### .weight

+Font weight or style as a string (e.g., `'normal'`, `'bold'`, `'700 italic'`).
+Default is `'normal'`.

+### .loaded

+Indicates whether the font has successfully loaded.
+Boolean value.
+Default is `false`.

+### .failed

+Indicates whether the font failed to load.
+Boolean value.
+Default is `false`.

 ## Methods